 Security fixes, such as XSS fixes.

 PDF template modifications.

 |TEST||Unit tests or functional test.|

-If you fixed a bug, please specify the bug's Forge number in the description (eg: #PSCFV-007).
+If you fixed a ticket from the Forge, please specify the bug's Forge number in the description (eg: #PSCFV-007).

 Sample commit message

 Here are a few sample messages:

 If you add new files, they need to have the "NOTICE OF LICENSE" and the "DISCLAIMER" sections at the start of the file.

 - For general PrestaShop files: the notice should mention the OSL 3.0 license.

 - For module files: the notice should mention the AFL 3.0 license.